The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-David Attenborough looks at ‘life in the trees’: examining how species have evolved to cope with arboreal living.
-You will learn how lemurs, anteaters, bears and many others have developed different methods to help movement and survival.
+David Attenborough looks at life in the trees: examining how species have evolved to cope with arboreal living.
+In this free course, Studying mammals: Life in the trees, you will learn how lemurs, anteaters, bears and many others have developed different methods to help movement and survival.

-- be aware of differences in lifestyle and forms of locomotion amongst a wide range of prosimians;
+- show an awareness of differences in lifestyle and forms of locomotion amongst a wide range of prosimians.

 - Current section: Introduction